© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A Romano-British villa at Boxted is a scheduled monument protected by Historic England under reference 1009022.
 View the official record →

-A Romano-British villa at Boxted is a country estate site dating from the Roman period in Kent.
+The Romano-British villa at Boxted is a country estate of Roman date located in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009022.

 A Romano-British villa at Boxted is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009022.